FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem label=` An integer expression.
 Set the label of triangles.

-In the string `:::freefem switch`, we can't used the option `:::freefem p` and `:::freefem q` of Tetgen.
+In the string `:::freefem switch`, we can't used the option `:::freefem p` and `:::freefem q` of TetGen.

 ### Reconstruct/Refine a three dimensional mesh with TetGen